Inkala/brastlewark-directory/README.md

 ### What to improve

-There is always things that you want to improve when developing something.
+There are always things that you want to improve when developing something.
 For example I want to add more tests, async tests, split the actions and reducers into different files or limit the amount of buttons in the pagination to those closer to the current page.

 The CSS can be improved with animations.